-In the words of Maureen Freely, current President of English PEN and Head of English and Comparative Literary Studies at Warwick: “We’ve come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
+Quote from Professor Maureen Freely, Head of English and Comparative Literary Studies and President of English PEN: “We’ve come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
 In the same period, however, we’ve noticed that it is markedly more difficult for women to make it into English translation.
-This prize offers us an opportunity to welcome in the voices and perspectives we’ve missed thus far.”
+This prize offers us an opportunity to welcome in the voices and perspectives that we have missed thus far.”

 A recent report by Nielsen Book showed that translated literary fiction makes up only 3.5% of the literary fiction titles published in the UK, but accounts for 7% of the volume of sales.
 If translated literature as a whole is underrepresented on the British book market, then women’s voices in translation are even more peripheral.
 The Independent Foreign Fiction Prize, for example, was awarded 21 times, but was won by a woman only twice.

 The Warwick Prize for Women in Translation will be awarded annually to the best eligible work of fiction, poetry, literary non-fiction or work of fiction for children or young adults written by a woman and translated into English by a female or male translator.

 The prize money of £1000 will be split equally between the female writer and her translator(s).
 Publishers are invited to submit titles from April 3, 2017.
 The shortlist will be announced in October and the winner will be announced in November.

 Quote from Professor Emeritus Susan Bassnett: “This prize is a rallying call to translators and publishers everywhere.
 There are dozens of fine women writers waiting to be translated – so let’s see more of them in our bookshops.”